The Curiosity Approach drives our Early Years curriculum.

 It truly is about the high expectations of educators, to reignite their passion and to create a culture that places children at the centre of everything we do.
 Bringing magical play experiences and opportunities back into play and provision.
 Raising standards and understanding that we need to offer more for our children in this increasingly technological age.
 It’s about the holistic development of children, physically, spiritually and mentally.
 It’s about bringing joy, happiness, life and soul into our practice, to live it breathe it, feel it and together grow a mentally healthy generation of children who have childhoods to remember and cherish.

-The Curiosity Approach will continue to blossom and grow throughout the schools for years to come, adapting to the needs of the children who attend our settings.
+The Curiosity Approach will continue to blossom and grow throughout the schools for years to come, adapting to the needs of the children who attend our schools.

 How does the Curiosity Approach help children develop?